SoultatosStefanos/dbc/README.md

 # Dbc

-Dbc is a C++ library, that facilitates a simple support for the Design By Contract framework through the std::logic_error exception hierarchy.
+Dbc is a C++ library, that facilitates simple support for the Design By Contract framework through the std::logic_error exception hierarchy.